 We’ve spent over three months of our life traveling Greece.
 It’s one of our favorite countries to visit – we’re even getting married on the Greek Islands!
-Because of this we only felt it necessary to share some of our favorite things to do in Greece so you can fall in love with the country like we have!
+Because of this, we only felt it necessary to share some of our favorite things to do in Greece so you can fall in love with the country as we have!

 The Best Things to do in Greece

 See the Monasteries of Meteora (Mainland)

 The Meteora is a rock formation in central Greece only a few hours from Athens that is host to one of the country’s most impressive and unique monasteries.
 The six (of an original twenty-four) monasteries are perched high and built on incredible natural pillars that are almost too amazing to be real.

 The Monasteries of Meteora provide a fantastic landscape view of spectacular mountains and boulders, and visiting is one of the best things to do in Greece.
 The beautiful region offers a surreal feel with some of Greece’s most unique and beautiful sites.

 The easiest way to travel here is from Athens by train, providing incredibly scenic views of cities, lakes, and rivers.
 The UNESCO World Heritage Site provides the perfect combination of history and nature, with the mountaintop monasteries described as a marvel of human creativity.
 The cost to enter the Monastery is €3 each, and day trips from Athens run about €60.
 It’s best to book in advance as it’s a popular destination!